education.vic.gov.au

 • Have students encountered the technology used in the classroom before?

-• Does the school have adequate and appropriate resources for the learners, in terms of literacy, language and content level, as well as culturally appropriate content and imagery?
+• Does the school have adequate and appropriate resources for the learners?
+Are the literacy, language and content levels of resources appropriate for the students’ learning?
+Is the content culturally appropriate?
+Are the images culturally appropriate?

 • Does the school have resources in the students’ first or additional languages?